Luigi Orlandini Founder of Canossa Lectures to Strategic Management Class

 Orlandini’s goal in creating the company was to gather people from other countries to get together and celebrate their shared passion for cars, not for business.
 Some of his other roles include President of the Scuderia Tricolore, a drivers collectors club established in Reggio Emilia, Board member of Automobile Club Di Reggio Emilia, and a founding member of Motor Valley Development.

 The company began in 2011, along with the first edition of Terre di Canossa Classic Car Rally.
 Orlandini also bought back his old GPS tracking solution company, and started providing event services to third parties including Ferrari.
 Soon, Canossa had 12 full time employees, 30 collaborators, and a 5 million euro revenue.
-They started organising the Cavalcade event under license of Ferrari in 2013, and they also host private tours, club events, and corporate events.
+They started organizing the Cavalcade event under license of Ferrari in 2013, and they also host private tours, club events, and corporate events.
 Their first Terre di Canossa rally in 2011 was a good success, with participants growing year after year until 2015 when they reached the limit of 100 cars.
 They had their first event in the U.S. in 2015 in San Francisco, and on November 10 they will hold their first event in Japan.

 Canossa has offices in Reggio Emilia and Milan, with representatives in London, San Francisco, Moscow, Dubai, Tokyo, Paris, Hanover, and Lugano.
 They have events in Europe, USA, and Japan.
-Their mission, is to be a leader in driving events, organise events for classic and sports cars, host a variable content of competition and leisure, delivering “money can’t buy” experiences.
+Their mission, is to be a leader in driving events, organize events for classic and sports cars, host a variable content of competition and leisure, delivering “money can’t buy” experiences.
 Orlandini stressed that they want to provide a careful and detailed concierge service, while always being friendly and following their passions.

 Orlandini stressed that word of mouth is very important because the small community of classic and sport cars where everyone attends the same events.
 Canossa hopes to expand their business in America by doing “Italian style” driving events in California next August.
 They are also hoping to expand their product catalogue in Italy and Europe by doing “cruises on the mainland”.
 He explained that Italy is perfect for amazing and surprising places to show clients, because of the beautiful landscape and small cities, and the local governments are usually very supportive when they are asked to open up their treasures to show off.